 FAQ: Before You Arrive

-A successful year of study at Columbia's Graduate School of Journalism is an important step to launching or elevating your journalism career.
-Here are some Frequently Asked Questions to help you get most out of your year at Columbia.
+A successful year at Columbia Graduate School of Journalism is an important step to launching or elevating your journalism career.
+Here are some Frequently Asked Questions to help you get most out of your time at Columbia.

 To heighten the chances of finding a job after graduation, what steps can a prospective student take prior to attending Columbia’s Graduate School of Journalism?

 First, you need to read, report and write.
 Our curriculum is designed to vastly improve your journalism skills and prepare you to work in the news media industry in multiple platforms.
-Students who have done reporting and writing before entering Columbia are likely to leave with more advanced skills.
+Students who have prior journalism experience are likely to leave with more advanced skills.
 They will also have a stronger writing portfolio that will provide an advantage in applying for post-graduate jobs, particularly among the competitive summer internship programs with Fall deadlines.
-You should expect that most media employers will require previous journalism experience; all employers will gauge your abilities by your reporting and writing samples.
+You should expect that major media employers will require previous journalism experience; all employers will gauge your abilities by your reporting and writing samples.

 Become proficient in multimedia technology used in building and producing content for and maintaining news websites.
 Learn to use programs such as HTML, and Excel so you can retrieve, analyze, build databases, and present material to readers.
 Learn to shoot and edit audio and video, whether with a cell phone, a mini-digital video camera or even more expensive higher quality cameras.
 Become skilled at editing audio and video material using basic software like Audition.